Debating the Constitution

 Containing fewer than eight thousand words, the Constitution and its twenty-seven amendments are the bedrock of the American republic.
 Its concise structure, alongside the nation’s boundless capacity for change, have produced a need for ongoing debate over the document’s fundamental principles.

-In honor of Constitution Day, the Hauenstein Center, the Koeze Business Ethics Initiative, the Gerald R. Ford Presidential Foundation, and the Gerald R. Ford Presidential Library & Museum are pleased to host a debate titled, "Debating the Consitution" on constitutional interpretation between Nathan Goetting, editor-in-chief of the National Lawyers Guild Review and professor at Adrian College; and John McGinnis, professor of Constitutional Law at Northwestern University.
-The debate will be moderated by Victoria Vuletich of Western Michigan University Cooley Law School and is free and open to everyone.
+In honor of Constitution Day, the Hauenstein Center, the Koeze Business Ethics Initiative, the Gerald R. Ford Presidential Foundation, and the Gerald R. Ford Presidential Library & Museum are pleased to host a debate on constitutional interpretation between Nathan Goetting of Adrian College and John McGinnis of Northwestern University.
+The debate will be moderated by Victoria Vuletich of Western Michigan University Cooley Law School.